 Drum brakes can be found on utility and city bicycles, and are more common in other countries.
 Aleoca’s 24″ Steel City bike features a rear drum brake that is visually appealing and at the same time provides very gentle braking for it’s slow speed cruising in urban areas.

-Parts of a drum brake:How they work:When the brakes are engaged, the brake cable pulls the arm forward and compresses the tension spring.
+Parts of a drum brake:drum 2How they work:drum 3When the brakes are engaged, the brake cable pulls the arm forward and compresses the tension spring.
 The movement of the arm pulls the brake lining ribbon to rub against the internal drum.
 This ribbon causes friction which in turn slows and prevents the wheel from spinning.

 The following simple steps will help rectify: